Skip to main content

 • Source

-Example - photo with attribution:
+Example - photo with direct attribution:

-Direct attribution:
+Direct attribution

-"Creative Commons 10th Birthday Celebration San Francisco" by Timothy Vollmer is licensed under CC BY 4.0
+Attribution: ["Creative Commons 10th Birthday Celebration San Francisco"](http://www.flickr.com/photos/sixteenmilesofstring/8256206923/in/set-72157632200936657)

-Section for the notice file:
+Addition for the notice section:

 ### Third-party content